vahinpalle/Automated-Daily-Email-Sender/README.md

 git clone https://github.com/srisairy2/Automated-Daily-Email-Sender.git
 ```

-If the following command doesn't work, then just go to the main page for this github repository, click the green button labeled "Code", then copy the HTTP URL given.
+If the following command doesn't work, then just go to the main page for this repository, click the green button labeled "Code", then copy the HTTP URL given.

 ### Nodemailer and Node-cron Libraries